 Fundraising Rewards and the Muckety Muck Club

 “Ask your mama.”
-Top Fundraiser and Houston Mucker Veronique N. offered this sage advice, and she’s right on the money, so to speak.
+Top Fundraiser and Texas Mucker Veronique N. offered this sage advice, and she’s right on the money, so to speak.
 Start your fundraising with people who will most likely give you a donation.
 Usually, that means close family and friends.
 After you get a few donations, expand your fundraising circle wider to co-workers, neighbors and others.

 Related fundraising tools >> Sample Fundraising Messages

 “Tell your story.”
 Erin D., Top Fundraising Rock Star, said, “Don’t be afraid to tell your story and be a little vulnerable.”
 Making your story personal makes it powerful.
 Even if you don’t have a direct connection to MS, you can make still make your appeal personal because it’s a cause you believe in.
 Check out the links below for more inspiration.